-UPDATE: Feb 2022 Starting from RightBooth version 7.7.15, you can now run multiple instances of RightBooth to allow you simultaneously play and interact with multiple events on different monitors connected to the same computer.
+Updated July 2023 Starting from RightBooth version 7.7.15, you can now run multiple instances of RightBooth to allow you to simultaneously play and interact with multiple events on different monitors connected to the same computer.
 Details on how to do this can be found at the following places:

 The rest of this article explains how you can use 1 instance of RightBooth to show event screens on up to 4 different monitors attached to the same computer.
 In this arrangement, only one of the monitors can take user input and the others will be displaying non-interactive event screens ![]() RightBooth can make use of up to 4 monitors attached to your computer for displaying screens independently from each other.
 Multiple monitor screens will run as a non-interactive slideshow and will be shown at the same time as (and independently to) the main RightBooth recording event on the primary monitor.
 This can be useful if you want to show information screens, advertising screens, web sites or screens containing videos and photos that are being recorded by users on the Primary monitor.
 For example, your primary monitor might be housed inside a booth (or kiosk) with a second monitor outside the booth (or in a separate room) in order to attract passers-by to the system.
 To make use of the RightBooth multi monitor features, Windows must be configured to provide an extended desktop.
 Details on how to do this are outside the scope of this Blog but full details can be found in your Windows Display Settings.
 When you have your additional monitors attached to your computer and configured as an extended desktop, you then can turn on and access the RightBooth multi monitor features for a particular event.
 Here we will show an example of using a second monitor.
 To do this in RightBooth:

-In the following example, we have a system configured with 3 monitors and we are multi-casting the 'Record video' screen onto both monitors 2 and 3:
+In the following example, we have a system configured with 2 monitors and we are multi-casting the 'Show photo' screen onto monitor 2: And here is a video showing what happens with this multicast setup:

 0 Comments